The State of Julia for Scientific Machine Learning: Limitations of Julia for Scientific Machine Learning

 \section{Limitations of Julia for Scientific Machine Learning}

 In this section, we outline the limitations we find most severe in Julia for solving SMLPs.

-\paragraph{Lack of Software Engineering Features} In stark comparison with Python, Julia lacks many of the software engineering-oriented language and ecosystem features.
-Primarily, Julia has significantly less mature testing infrastructure than Python; the unittest and pytest Python libraries are much more robust than Julia's built in testing library.
+\paragraph{Lack of Software Engineering Features} In stark comparison with Python, Julia lacks many software engineering-oriented language and ecosystem features.
+Primarily, Julia has significantly less mature testing infrastructure than Python; the Unittest and Pytest Python libraries are much more robust than Julia's built in testing library.
 Additionally, Julia has virtually no support for more advanced testing methods such as property-based testing, symbolic execution, and contract-based testing, of which are universally employed by Python's large-scale numerical methods and machine learning libraries such as Pandas \cite{mckinney2011pandas}, NumPy \cite{harris2020array}, SciPy \cite{virtanen2020scipy} , SymPy \cite{meurer2017sympy}, Scikit-Learn \cite{pedregosa2011scikit}, Jax \cite{jax2018github}, Tinygrad \cite{tinygrad}, and Cupy \cite{nishino2017cupy} through the Hypothesis \cite{hypothesisworks_hypothesis_2024}, Crosshair \cite{pschanely_crosshair_2024}, and Deal \cite{life4_deal_2024} libraries.
 Julia also lacks an actively maintained static type checker \cite{pyright_docs, shivarpatna2024typeevalpy, mypy}.
 More rigorous testing methods are especially important in scientific computation, where precision and correctness of implementations of algorithms is paramount.
 In being able to deeply test properties of an algorithm, we can better reconcile epistemic (model) uncertainties \cite{osband2023epistemic} from aleatoric (data) uncertainties.

 \paragraph{Complex Debugging Messages} On a language level, Julia's error messages have continually been an unaddressed pain point in the community.
 The complexity of multiple dispatch, as well as the notoriously long stack traces, make digesting Julia's error messages a tedious process.
+Additionally, a recent Julia Hub survey showed that Julia programmers cited complex debugging messages as one of the biggest technical hurdles for the language \cite{juliaconsurvey, juliahubsurvey}.